CfSOtago/GREENGridData/reshareDataProcessing/README.md

 # NZ GREEN Grid Household Electricity Demand Study: Data R Package

 ## imputeTotalPower.R
 This script imputes the total power demand per household for each 1 minute period and creates a new data file for each household with just the total imputed power for each minute.
+It also creates a single (_very large_) file of all imputed power per minute for all households.
 This data is _not_ in the [reshare archive held on the UK Data Service](http://reshare.ukdataservice.ac.uk/853334/) as you can create it easily from the archived data using this code.

 The code uses a circuits-to-sum definition file from the [/publicData](https://github.com/dataknut/GREENGridData/tree/master/publicData) folder to do so.
 Reports on the results of doing so can be found at https://cfsotago.github.io/GREENGridData/.

-The code creates 1 file for each household with _just_ the imputed power per minute.
-It also creates a single (_very large_) file of all imputed power per minute for all households.

 ## Issues